alisnic/alisnic.github.com/_posts/2017-06-28-validating-calltrace.markdown

 ---
 layout: post
-title: Ensuring that a ruby method is called from a specific location
+title: Enforcing that a ruby method is called from a specific location
 category: posts
 ---